debbiediscovers/blog/README.md

-# blog
+# My Favourite Disney Quotes

-This is a practice test using Github to create and host a website.
+Just to practice using Github to create and host a website.